 Follow the crowds of non-Dutch-speakers from Amsterdam Central Station and you will reach the Damrak, a wide boulevard lined with souvenir shops that culminate in Dam Square.

 Dam Square, also called simply "The Dam," also marks the endpoint of the other well-traveled streets like Nieuwendijk, Kalverstraat, and Damstraat.
 A short distance beyond the northeast corner lies the main red-light district, de Wallen.

-This is the triumphal route of countless tourists who have made it to Amsterdam, and an ideal first stop—or rather stroll, punctuated by a series of memorable monuments and other local attractions for you to check out.
+This is the triumphal route of countless visitors who have made it to Amsterdam, and an ideal first stop—or rather stroll—punctuated by a series of memorable monuments and other local attractions for you to check out.

 One of King Willem-Alexander 's three palatial residences in the Netherlands, the "palace on the Dam" is the most historic, most opulent, and for these reasons, the most visited of them.
 Built as a town hall in the 17th century on the model of Roman administrative palaces, it is now used for official functions.
 After substantial renovation, it re-opened to visitors in 2009.

 The balcony of the Royal Palace was used during the investiture of Queen Beatrix in 1980, where her mother Juliana announced the new Queen to the people.
 The then-Prince Willem-Alexander and Princess Máxima kissed on the balcony of the palace in view of the public on their wedding day in 2002.

 The Gothic beauty that stands next to the Koninklijk Paleis is the 15th-century Nieuwe Kerk, "new church,"—so-called because it was built to alleviate the overpopulation of the Oude Kerk (old church).
 The church has since ceased its services and now acts as an exhibition space for reliably top-quality exhibits and organ recitals.